 No. We see patients who are self referred or referred from their doctor.

 Preparing for your exam is simple yet crucial to the accuracy of the results.
 Do not have any physical therapy, massage, electromyography or chiropractic work the same day as your appointment.
+Do not consume any caffeine 3 hours before your appointment.
 Do not smoke or participate in vigorous exercise 2 hours before your appointment.
 Do not use any lotions, liniments or creams the day of your scan, including perfume and cologne.
 Avoid strong sunlight exposure the day of your appointment and do not have an existing sunburn.
 All jewelry will be removed for scans.
 Long hair should be worn up.
 A detailed preparation list will be emailed to you prior to your appointment.

 The longest part is filling out the paper work and going over the medical history with the thermographer!
 The scan itself usually takes 15-30 minutes depending on how many regions are being imaged.

 The most accurate result we can produce is change over time.
 Before we can start to evaluate any changes, we need to establish an accurate and stable baseline for you.
 This baseline represents your unique thermal blueprint, which will only be altered by developing pathology.
 A baseline cannot be established with only one study, as we would have no way of knowing if this is your normal pattern or if it is actually changing at the time of the first scan.
 By comparing two studies three months apart we are able to judge if your breast physiology is stable and suitable to be used as your normal baseline and safe for continued annual screening.

 The reason a three-month interval is used relates to the period of time it takes for blood vessels to show change.
 A period of time less than three months may miss significant change.
 A period of time much more than three months can miss significant change that may have already taken place.
 There is no substitute for establishing an accurate baseline.